 Employee information forms provide key data on employees that can be used to keep track of who worked for the company, when, and in what positions.
 It can also be used as an emergency contact information form in the event of any serious workplace injury.

-Employees fill out a new hire information form should definitely be an item on your new hire checklist.
+Having employees fill out a new hire information form should definitely be an item on your new hire checklist.
 Find our free employee information sheet template below.

-This template should help you get started gathering important information from employees right away.
+This template should help you get started on gathering important information from employees right away.
 Below we've got answers to some of the most frequently asked questions about employee information forms.

 When to Use an Employee Information Form:

 It's recommended that you get this information as part of the new employee onboarding process.
 There's no way to know when you might need it, so the sooner you have it, the better.

 You can use this new employee information form as is, or you can use it as an employee profile template and customize it to your business needs.
 Below you'll find some of the essential information you'll want if you decide to make your own new hire employee information sheet.